open-mmlab/mmhuman3d/docs/preprocess_dataset.md

 Unfortunately, we are unable to distribute `h36m_mosh_train.npz` due to license limitations.
-However, we provide the conversion tools should you posses the raw mosh data.
+However, we provide the conversion tools should you possess the raw mosh data.
 Prefer refer to [Human3.6M Mosh](#human36m-mosh) on details for conversion.

 The preprocessed datasets should have this structure:
 ```text